Skip to main content

 What do you need to do?

-• The fetal medicine review will determine whether genomic testing is appropriate, and referral to clinical genetics will be considered.
-Referral to clinical genetics is not routinely indicated for a fetal isolated congenital anomaly but may be recommended where there are multiple and/or complex anomalies.
+• A fetal medicine review will determine whether genomic testing is appropriate, and referral to clinical genetics will be considered.
+Referral to clinical genetics is not routinely indicated for an isolated minor congenital anomaly, but may be recommended where there are multiple and/or complex anomalies.

-• The fetal medicine team will decide which testing is most suitable for the patient and/or discuss the case with a multidisciplinary team, depending on the specific clinical scenario and the patient’s wishes.
+• The fetal medicine team will decide which testing is most suitable and/or discuss the case with a multidisciplinary team, depending on the specific clinical scenario and the family’s wishes.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.